... the only difference between men and boys

 Modified amplifier has slightly lower THD and much less 60Hz in the noise floor.
 IMD is rather more than expected.

 Measurements above made with Room Eq Wizard aka REW.
 A truly excellent product no self-respecting audiophoole should be without.
-And for pity sake, if you use it, DONATE!
+And if you use it, please DONATE!

 stock 16Ω feedback 1kHz THD